YetNT/progressbar/README.md

 let bar = new ProgressBar(percentage, barWidth, emptyChars, fullChars, firstEdgeOverride?, lastEdgeOverride?)
 ```

-or if you don't want to deconstruct the function (for some reason)
+or if you don't want to deconstruct them (for some reason)

 ```js
 const pb = require("@yetnt/progressbar");